 DSPM solutions leverage advanced technologies like machine learning and AI to conduct real-time risk assessments and employ sophisticated threat detection algorithms.
 Unlike traditional practices, DSPM takes a proactive approach by analyzing data patterns and helping enterprises stay one step ahead of potential security incidents.

 DSPM’s role in helping organizations achieve and maintain compliance with data protection regulations is one of the core benefits cloud-first enterprises look for.
 Data classification, data tagging, and automated policy enforcement are some of the core practices employed to enhance compliance and data governance.
-In addition, DSPM solutions also help enterprises enforce data security controls, monitor data access, generate compliance reports, and maintain audit trails for better regulatory compliance management.
+In addition, DSPM solutions also help enterprises enforce data security controls, monitor sensitive data access, generate compliance reports, and maintain audit trails for better regulatory compliance management.

-DSPM empowers organizations with fine-grained access controls, allowing them to define precise permissions for data access.
+DSPM empowers organizations with fine-grained access controls, allowing them to define precise permissions for secure data access.
 With advanced user behavior monitoring capabilities, DSPM can detect anomalous activities, monitor privileged user actions, and identify potential insider threats in real-time.